2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/architecture.md

 #### Core Data Models

 This is more interesting and relevant to you, when you want to dive deep into the data model.
 Again you should note that this is advanced stuff.
-You'll find it in @ToSic.Eav.Interfaces - the most common bit you may care about is @ToSic.Eav.Interfaces.IEntity and @ToSic.Eav.Interfaces.IContentType.
+You'll find it in @ToSic.Eav.Data - the most common bit you may care about is @ToSic.Eav.Data.IEntity and @ToSic.Eav.Data.IContentType.

 #### Data Processing